-When my father was a kid, the term “computer” started becoming popular.
-It was an invention not in the reach of common man.
-During my school life, there were computers in the laboratory to teach the basics – “What a tremendous change over a period of time!” thought people.
-It’s not so long now, my sister is now in school, and a common man uses 2 PCs/laptops per day – a work and a personal one.
-That seems to be a “revolution”.
+When my father was a kid, the term “computer” started to become popular.
+Computers were an invention that was not within the reach of the general public.
+During my school life, we had computer laboratories to teach us the basics of computing.
+We all thought, “What a tremendous change over a short period of time!”
+It’s not so long since those days, and now the average person uses two PCs or laptops every day—one for work and one for personal use.
+Now the trends are shifting again, and smartphones and tablets are replacing personal computers.
+That seems to be a revolution.

-There are technology developments happening throughout the world every single minute.
-One among the most recent trends being implemented by technology giants such as Google or Microsoft is cloud storage.
-I’m sure most of you are aware of the new revolution Industry 4.0 which includes Internet of Things and Cloud Computing.
-I strongly believe that the future generation will consider “Hard disks” or “Local storage” things of the past.
+There are technological developments happening at every single minute, and at lightning speed throughout the world.
+One of the most recent trends being implemented by technology giants such as Google and Microsoft is cloud storage.
+I’m sure you are aware of the new revolution Industry 4.0 which includes Internet of Things and Cloud Computing.
+I strongly believe that the future generation will consider “hard disks” or “local storage” ancient relics of the past.
 Why?
 Because data centers are making their way into our world.

-“A data center is a facility that centralizes an organization’s IT operations and equipment, and where it stores, manages, and disseminates its data.
-Data centers house a network’s most critical systems and are vital to the continuity of daily operations.”, as its formal definition says.
+According to its formal definition, “a data center is a facility that centralizes an organization’s IT operations and equipment, and where it stores, manages, and disseminates its data.
+Data centers house a network’s most critical systems and are vital to the continuity of daily operations.”

-We shall now break this into simple words.
-Consider the example of you uploading an image onto Facebook when you first signed up.
-I believe most of you should be holding an account for close to 5 years now.
-One fine day you travel back your memories and see that everything stayed the same, as it was uploaded– the comments, likes, shares, etc. Why and how does Facebook store all these?
-Well, the first question can be better answered by our friend Mark Zuckerberg.
-How – that is the whole idea of data centers.
+Let’s break that definition down into simple words.
+Let’s go back in time to the moment you first uploaded an image to Facebook.
+You might have had an account for at least five years now.
+Did you ever think when you uploaded that first photo that it would still be right there today?
+It is still there right now, exactly as it was uploaded–including the comments, likes, shares, etc. Why and how does Facebook store all these photos, comments, likes?
+Well, that is the whole idea of data centers.
 The storage is done with multiple servers, usually owned and managed by a hosting company.

-Similarly, Google, Microsoft, Dropbox and many other giants give you 10s and 100s of GB online storage where all these contents are being stored in data centers.
-Assume a crash in the data center – it might result in data loss or inaccessibility of data which might be worth in m(b)illions.
-This is why the design of data centers is a vital aspect and definitely worth spending time and money to get the best possible configuration.
+Similarly, Google, Microsoft, Dropbox and many other tech giants provide consumers with 10s and 100s of gigabytes of online storage.
+All of the things you keep in your online storage are being stored in data centers.
+If there was a crash in the data center, it might result in data loss or inaccessibility of data which might be worth millions or, more likely, billions.
+This is why the careful design and management of data centers is a vital challenge for these companies, and it is definitely worth spending time and money to achieve the best possible configuration.
 The design considerations include mechanical and electrical engineering infrastructure, technology infrastructure, site location, environmental control, power, fire protection, safety, energy efficient usage, greenhouse gas emissions, power, cooling, etc.

-Well, this post is hosted by SimScale – so how does SimScale come into play?
-Most of the above design conditions can be analyzed and controlled by performing some simple engineering simulations.
-Let us just compare 2 configurations of a data center cooling system.
+So how does SimScale come into play?
+Most of the design conditions above can be analyzed and controlled by performing some simple engineering simulations.
+Let’s compare two configurations of a data center cooling system.

-The above two configurations have the same inlet and outlet conditions, except that the position of the inlets is different.
-This seems to be a minor change from a viewpoint, but actually, it might end up giving considerably different results.
-The following images are not just some colorful pictures, but they bring some physical relevance based on scientific principles.
+The two configurations above have the same inlet and outlet conditions, except that the position of the inlets is different in each.
+This seems to be a minor change, but in reality, it might end up creating significantly different results.
+The following images are not just colorful pictures; they have physical relevance based on scientific principles.

-In HVAC design problems, we try to minimize recirculation of fluid as much possible, which ensures proper ventilation in the space.
-The velocity plot comparison shows that recirculation is less in Configuration 2 compared to the other one.
-The temperature plot brings out the significance of reduced recirculation.
+In HVAC design problems, we try to minimize the recirculation of fluid as much possible, which ensures proper ventilation in the space.
+The velocity plot comparison shows that recirculation is reduced in Configuration 2 compared to Configuration 1.
+The temperature plot illustrated the significance of this reduced recirculation.

 From the temperature plot, it can be seen that the domain in Configuration 2 has a lower temperature value than the corresponding points in Configuration 1.
-It was also calculated that the average temperature at the center section in Configuration 1 is 303.9K, whereas the second case has 2.1 degrees lower average temperature, at 301.8K.
+It was also calculated that the average temperature at the center section of Configuration 1 is 303.9K, whereas the second case has a lower average temperature at 301.8K.

-For data center cooling, it is very important to understand the flow.
-This learning helps us to create a channel for effectively removing the heat dissipated from server vents.
-The illustrations compare two basic configurations – in general, there might be so many other possibilities which might give even better results.
-Temperature distribution and pressure differences should be uniform to help in maintaining the conditions inside the room.
-In this context,
+For data center cooling, it is crucial to understand the flow.
+This information helps us to create a channel for effectively removing the heat dissipated from server vents.
+The illustrations compare two basic configurations.
+In general, there can be many other possibilities which might help achieve even better results.
+Temperature distribution and pressure differences should be uniform to maintain the conditions inside the room.

-In this context, engineering simulation comes handy to assist engineers and designers in achieving the best possible design for data center cooling.
+In this context, engineering simulation helps assist engineers and designers in achieving the best possible design for data center cooling.
 Save money, save time, save energy!